rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 If the app times out or throws an error, then the app **MUST** be terminated.

-During the `sleep()` transition, apps **SHOULD** check how long it had been in the `SLEEPING` state to determine if any processes need to be reset, reauthenticated, etc.
+During the `hibernate()` transition, apps **SHOULD** check how long it had been in the `HIBERNATING` state to determine if any processes need to be reset, reauthenticated, etc.

 ### 5.8.
 Destroying an app